tlccpd/app-maven-plugin/USER_GUIDE.md

 | `cloudSdkHome`     | Location of the Cloud SDK. |
 | `cloudSdkVersion`  | Desired version of the Cloud SDK. (e.g. "192.0.0") |

-The cloud sdk will be installed/updated/verified depending on which parameters are configured:
+The Cloud SDK will be installed/updated/verified depending on which parameters are configured:

 | Parameters Specified   | Action |
 | ---------------------- | ------ |